Billing & Payment of Fees

 When a student registers for any class or receives any service from Charter Oak State College the student accepts full responsibility to pay all tuition, fees, and other associated costs.

 Students are able to view and print a Statement of Activity through the Acorn Portal.
 Billing statements are also available with historical activity.
 These statements should be used for any student submitting for reimbursement.
-No other statement can be provided.
+No other statement will be provided.

-When a student drops or withdraws from some or all of the classes for which the student registers, the student is be responsible for paying all or a portion of tuition and fees in accordance with the published tuition refund schedule.
+When a student drops or withdraws from some or all of the classes for which the student registers, the student is responsible for paying all or a portion of tuition and fees in accordance with the published tuition refund schedule.

 A student’s failure to attend class or receive a bill does not absolve the student of financial responsibility as described above.